NoodlesCupCake/NoodlesCupCake/README.md

 <div align="center">
 <h1 align="center">Greeting, I'm Jirayu Klinudom</h1>
-<h4 align="center">A Full-Stack Developer and Computer Science Student in the Faculty of Information and Communication Technology from Mahidol University.
+<h4 align="center">A Web Developer and Computer Science Student in the Faculty of Information and Communication Technology from Mahidol University.
 </div>
 <br />